mabenavides/generating-reproducible-research/README.md

-# hw06
+# Generating reproducible research

-## Maria Benavides
+## Author: Maria Benavides

-### Intro

-For this project, I used the datasets I'm using my Harris Policy Lab project.
-We are trying to determine wheater infrastructures for peace have effects on positive and negative peace indicators.
-Thus, I considered the [Fragile States Index](https://fragilestatesindex.org/excel/) and the [Global Peace Index](http://visionofhumanity.org/public-release-data/attachment/gpi-2019-overall-scores-and-domains-2008-2019/)
+For this project, I used the [Fragile States Index](https://fragilestatesindex.org/excel/) and the [Global Peace Index](http://visionofhumanity.org/public-release-data/attachment/gpi-2019-overall-scores-and-domains-2008-2019/) to identify changes on positive and negative peace indicators.

 ### Libraries needed